BFF’s Recent language change

 If you had periods of payment relief pauses or other months that weren’t covered by your payment window, we will subtract that income from the annual income on your tax return, and in doing so we will assume that your income was earned evenly throughout the year.
 If you believe this does not accurately represent how your income was earned, you can appeal this calculation by providing documentation showing your income level during the months not covered by your payment window.

-+ Can I pay off my ISA early?
++ Can I complete my SEF Agreement early?

 Have questions?